 From 1891 to 1921 there were 83 deserters in Port Germein alone.

-Some deserters were listed, with descriptions, in the Police Gazette and when caught could be gaoled at Yatala Prison for several months.
-It was the responsibility of a ship's captain to report missing sailors to The Marine Board, apparently.
-A two pound reward was offered if they were caught before the ship sailed.
+When deserters in South Australia were caught they could be gaoled at Yatala Prison for several months.
+It was the responsibility of a ship's captain to report missing sailors to The Marine Board.
+A reward was offered if they were captured before the ship sailed.
 There were always people wanting to return home who could take their place, and migrants were welcome in the state.
 I've been told that sometimes the deserters would hide in Port Germein and that the policemen didn't always try hard to find them.

 Frank and Elaine Hall have very kindly supplied me with their full lists of deserters at South Australian ports, usually Port Adelaide, but at present those from 1891 to 1910 are not available.
-I have begun (Oct 2017) compiling a list of ship deserters at SA outports from 1891 to 1922 from the National Archives of Australia, however, and will add them as I complete each batch of cards, which are in alphabetical order, about 300 per batch, and about 3,600 names in all.
+I have compiled a list of ship deserters at South Australian outports from 1891 to 1922 from the National Archives of Australia.
 The cards may be viewed individually online at the archive site.

 The family story is that my great grandfather, Charles Wilson, or maybe Willsen, Norwegian, skipped skip possibly Port